BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-11-25-classifier.md

 <img src="/images/RandomForest.PNG" alt="RandomForest" style="max-width:100%;"/>

 But where do these different predictions come from in the first place?
 Well, the outcome of the tree depends on the ordering of the decision parameters.
 Below there are 3 different trees with different outcome.
 Now, let’s assume you have a white, big dog.
 The first tree will tell you that the animal is a lamp, the second one that it is a cat and the third one that it is a lamp.
 So the final decision of the forest tree would classify the white, big dig as a lamp.
 As you can see in the picture below, the 3 trees are generated in parallel.
-This is why Random Forests form part of the Parallel Ensemble Methods and not the Sequential Ensemble Methods (more about this later).
+This is why Random Forests form part of the Parallel Ensemble Methods and not the Sequential Ensemble Methods (more about this later) ([Source](https://www.youtube.com/watch?v=WtWxOhhZWX0)).

 <img src="/images/RF_Final.png" alt="RandomForest" style="max-width:100%;"/>